-At home or work:
+If the deceased is at home or work:

-- Call emergency personnel or their physician
+- Call emergency personnel or their physician if necessary.

-- Call the funeral home
+- Contact the funeral home.

-- Call the cemetery
+- Contact the cemetery.

 2. Widen the circle

-- Notify other family members
+- Notify other family members.

 3. Answer any key questions about arrangementsWas there a pre-planned arrangement in place?

-- Determine after-life choices
+- Determine after-life choices.

-- Choose the type of service
+- Choose the type of service.

-- Contact the cemetery for help
+- Feel free to contact the cemetery for guidance.

 4. Talk to the cemetery